 How does it work:

 - A printed “pass” is NOT be issued or used for display in vehicles.
 Licence plate recognition cameras will be used by enforcement patrols

-- Once a Banff resident registers their vehicle for a Resident Parking Permit, they can park on street in the “restricted” resident-only parking streets in the downtown (red zone on map)
+- Banff residents whose vehicle is registered for a Resident Parking Permit can park on street in the “restricted” resident-only parking streets in the downtown (red zone on map)

-- Banff residents who have registered annually for the Resident Parking Permit can park for free up to 3 hours continuously per day in the downtown paid zone (green zone on map)
+- Banff residents whose vehicle is registered for a Resident Parking Permit can park for free up to 3 hours per day in the downtown paid zone (green zone on map).

 - Park in a space in the paid zone